Frequently Asked Questions

 MASONLIVE is the official email system for Mason students, powered by Microsoft Office 365.
 You should receive information about your Mason email account in your admissions packet or with orientation materials.
 Tutorials are available to assist with account set up.

-How do I log-in to an online course?
+How do I access my online course?

 What if my course is not listed in Blackboard?